-Written work and extended writing, independent research using a variety of resources including a range of useful websites, work in groups with other students, presentations, use of ICT, extensive use of archive film and television documentaries, interpretation and evaluation of historical sources (cartoons, newspapers, speeches) are important skills that are developed throughout the course.
-Students will also develop essay-writing skills in short essay-style answers.
+Written work and extended writing, independent research using a variety of resources including a range of useful websites, work in groups with other students, extensive use of archive film and television documentaries, interpretation and evaluation of historical sources (cartoons, newspapers, speeches, historical opinions) are important skills that are developed throughout the course.
+Students will also develop essay-writing skills in essay-style answers.